Information for Cal Poly Students

 CSU Student Research Competition

-The 31st Annual CSU Student Research Competition will be held at Cal Poly, San Luis Obispo, on Friday and Saturday, April 28 and 29, 2017.
+The 32nd Annual CSU Student Research Competition will be held at CSU Sacramento, on Friday and Saturday, May 4 and 5, 2018.

-Internal competition: On a Saturday, February 18, 2017, from approximately 8:30 a.m. until 3:00 p.m., students nominated by their college deans will present their work to a panel consisting of the Cal Poly Academic Senate Grants Review Committee.
-This panel will determine which of the student presentations will be sent forward to represent Cal Poly at the CSU system-wide competition at Cal Poly on April 28 and 29, 2017.
+Internal competition: On Saturday, March 3, 2018, from approximately 8:30 a.m. until 3:00 p.m., students nominated by their college deans will present their work to a panel consisting of the Cal Poly Academic Senate Grants Review Committee.
+This panel will determine which of the student presentations will be sent forward to represent Cal Poly at the CSU system-wide competition at CSU Sacramento on May 4 and 5, 2018.

 A student may submit a paper on any academic topic.
 Papers will be grouped for presentation in the following categories, which will also be used in the statewide competition: